bixb922/freezefs/README.md

 When the generated Python file is imported, the file structure is mounted with os.mount() as a read only Virtual File System, which can be accessed on the microcontroller with regular file operations such as open in  "r" or "rb" mode, read, readinto, readline, seek, tell, close, listdir, ilistidr, stat.

-If the deploy option is used, the files and folders of the frozen files are copied to flash.
-This enables initializing configuration and data files when booting the MicroPython image the first time.
+If the deploy option is used, the files and folders of the frozen files are copied to the standard flash file system.
+This enables installing configuration and data files when booting the MicroPython image the first time.

+## Feedback
+Please leave feedback in the issues section.
+If it works for you, please star the repository.

 ## Installation
 The software is implemented in two files: freezeFS.py for the PC and vfsfrozen.py for the microcontroller.